History of Libya: Islamic Libya

 Zirid rule in Tripolitania was short-lived though, and already in 1001 the Berbers of the Banu Khazrun broke away.
 Tripolitania remained under their control until 1146, when the region was overtaken by the Normans of Sicily.
-It was not until 1159 that the Moroccan Almohad leader Abd al-Mu'min reconquered Tripoli from European rule.
+The latter appointed a governor over it called Rafi Ibn Matruh, who established a kingdom and ruled under Roger I and his son Roger II until he revolted against him in the year 1158.
+The inhabitants of Tripoli revolted against him one year, and after the Almohads expelled the Normans from Mahdia, he pledged allegiance to the Almohads and remained governor of Tripoli until he asked for an exemption from it and traveled to Alexandria and died there.
 For the next 50 years, Tripolitania was the scene of numerous battles between the Almohad rulers and insurgents of the Banu Ghaniya.
-Later, a general of the Almohads, Muhammad ibn Abu Hafs, ruled Libya from 1207 to 1221 before the later establishment of a Tunisian Hafsid dynasty independent from the Almohads.
+Later, a general of the Almohads, Muhammad ibn Abu Hafs, ruled Libya from 1207 to 1221 before the later establishment of a Tunisian Hafsid dynasty independent from the Almohads. in the period of Hafsids the Emirate of Banu Talis established in the city of bani walid and ruled the city until the Ottoman conquest.
 The Hafsids ruled Tripolitania for nearly 300 years, and established significant trade with the city-states of Europe.
 Hafsid rulers also encouraged art, literature, architecture and scholarship.
 Ahmad Zarruq was one of the most famous Islamic scholars to settle in Libya, and did so during this time.
 By the 16th century however, the Hafsids became increasingly caught up in the power struggle between Spain and the Ottoman Empire.
 After a successful invasion of Tripoli by Habsburg Spain in 1510, and its handover to the Knights of St. John, the Ottoman admiral Sinan Pasha finally took control of Libya in 1551.